api3dao/operations-deprecated/README.md

 **All files merged to `main` must have been reviewed and tested.**

+#### `/data/apis/{oisTitle}/apiMetadata.json`

+A JSON file that contains metadata related to the API provider:

+- `active`: If the latest deployment under `/data/apis/{oisTitle}/deployments` is active
+- `airnode`: Airnode address
+- `xpub`: Extended public key of the Airnode wallet
+- `contact`: Contact information of the API provider, specifically related to Airnode operation

 #### `/data/apis/{oisTitle}/ois`

 Hosts JSON files that contain OIS iterations.
 Each OIS must be versioned according to [semver](https://semver.org/) and